 Check out the posts below to learn how to set up a family command centre and an organised entryway, and schedule into your calendar when you're going to make it happen in your own home!
 These organised zones save so much time and minimize stress on a daily basis - you'll definitely be appreciating all your hard work in the new year.

 2 | PREPARE YOUR ENTERTAINMENT SUPPLIES

 During the festive season, you’re going to need quick access to your entertainment supplies, rather than having to search through cupboards and cabinets at the last minute!
-You'll want to have platters, large bowls, crockery, cutlery, tablecloths, napkins and any decorative items for the table within easy reach.
+You'll want to have platters, large bowls, crockery, cutlery, tablecloths, napkins and decorative table items within easy reach.

-And here’s where having those clear kitchen countertops can come in handy!
-If you’ve got the space, get these entertainment supplies out on your countertops before your guests arrive, so they're ready on to go and you’re not rushing around looking for things in the middle of the festivities.
+Here’s where having those clear kitchen countertops can come in handy!
+If you’ve got the space, get these entertainment supplies out on your countertops before your guests arrive, so they're ready on to go and you’re not rushing around looking for things in the middle of festivities.

 I always like to set the table the night before, as this can be a time-consuming step, and it's nice to be able to take your time with it.

 Related Post: How to organise a storage cupboard

 You’re going to need some clear space in your fridge to hold all the items for Christmas lunch or dinner, or all that party food.
 Whether you’re pre-preparing the dishes, or family members are bringing something that will need to be stored in the fridge, you'll need some extra room.